 DVDs, CDs, and CD-ROMs are available at the Circulation Desk.
 All audiovisual materials circulate to faculty, students, and staff.
 If these items are overdue and requested by another Library user, they are subject to immediate recall.

-Borrowing privileges are extended to current Ocean County College/Kean@Ocean faculty, students, and staff.
-A valid Ocean County College/Kean@Ocean Identification Card serves as your library card and must be presented to borrow items and use resources placed on reserve.
+Borrowing privileges are extended to current Ocean County College/Kean Ocean faculty, students, and staff.
+A valid Ocean County College/Kean Ocean ID Card serves as your library card and must be presented to borrow items and use resources placed on reserve.
 ONLY YOU may use your College ID.
 You will be held responsible for materials checked out on your card.

 There are prioritized computers for depository access located near the government documents collection and legal reference collection.
 These computers are prioritized for depository patrons, including public patrons.